 15. Developing a shared value system

-Dr. Bhimani enlightened us that each marriage has its own ‘Marital Character’.
+Dr Bhimani enlightened us that each marriage has its own ‘Marital Character’.
 Moreover, a value system is something that is much more personally relevant and is also ever-changing.
 The character of each marriage is different.
-Some couples have open marriages while the others are very strict about ideas such as loyalty.
+Some couples have open marriages while others are very strict about ideas such as loyalty.

 As long as couples have had a thorough discussion on what kind of character they expect their marriage to have, things should be relatively smooth.
 Marital therapy can help couples reveal that character to themselves.